golos-blockchain/ui-forums/fix_stats/README.md

-Tool to fix post/comment count statistics in forum categories.
+## Tool to fix post/comment count statistics in forum categories

 For UNIX (Linux or macOS).